Karan54820/Gendered-Abuse-Detection-in-Indic-Languages/README.md

 ---

-## 🌐 Deployment

-### **Deploy on Streamlit Community Cloud**
-1. Push your code, model, and requirements.txt to a public GitHub repository.
-2. Go to [Streamlit Cloud](https://streamlit.io/cloud) and sign in with GitHub.
-3. Click "New app", select your repo, and set the main file to `app.py`.
-4. Deploy and share your app with the world!

-### **Deploy on your own server**
-- Follow the setup instructions above on your server.
-- Make sure to open port 8501 (or set a custom port with `--server.port`).

----

 ## 📝 Usage
 - Enter any text (in English, Hindi, or Tamil) in the input box.
 - Click **Detect**.